Diseases

 In the Mediterranean basin exposure to infected sand flies is higher during the summer months, but due to the variable and lengthy pre-patent period, seasonal variation in the prevalence (cf. incidence) of the disease in dogs and humans may not be apparent.
 By contrast, in warmer regions such as much of endemic Brazil, sand fly activity and human and canine transmission of zoonotic VL is year round.
 There are no reliable historical data to test the effects of climate change on leishmaniasis cycles.

-GAP: The affects of climate and climate change on transmission dynamics over longer timescales requires systematic and standardized longitudinal monitoring.
+The effects of climate and climate change on transmission dynamics over longer timescales requires systematic and standardized longitudinal monitoring.

 • Distribution of disease or vector linked to climate